Azure/azure-sdk-for-js/sdk/recoveryservicesbackup/arm-recoveryservicesbackup/README.md

 ### How to use

-#### nodejs - Authentication, client creation and get privateEndpointConnection as an example written in TypeScript.
+#### nodejs - client creation and get backupResourceVaultConfigs as an example written in TypeScript.

 ##### Install @azure/ms-rest-nodeauth